gabrielmedina/coach/README.md

 ## How to contribute

-You can contribute to this project .
-However , this can not be used commercially.
+You can contribute to this project.
+However, this can not be used commercially.

 Fork this project and send us your pull request.